INDO-04 Click on image for enlargement.

 Euthydemos.
 Monogram in upper top left, a border of dots.

-The coin is die-identical with the specimen in the collection of the British Museum, London, (1867,0506.12).
+Authentication was compared to known authentic examples housed in museums.
+The obverse and reverse dies matched the specimen in the collection of the British Museum, London, (1867,0506.12).